State-level measures aim to ensure student safety in Tennessee - NewsBreak

 Lawmakers also cracked down on those who make threats on school grounds.
 House Bill 534 creates a Class A misdemeanor offense for anyone who “communicates a threat to commit an act of mass violence on school property or at a school-related activity.”
 The law also creates a lesser misdemeanor for those who know about a potential threat but fail to report it.

 Lawmakers also took steps to make schools safer from the outside, with a law to increase penalties for those who do not stop for a school bus .
-Prior law had the misdemeanor charge face a simple $50 fine, but the legislature raised the amount 300% to $200.16 dead in Kentucky flooding, toll expected to rise
+Prior law had the misdemeanor charge face a simple $50 fine, but the legislature raised the amount 300% to $200.

 Additionally, Gov. Bill Lee signed an Executive Order directing $20 million in recurring funds for the upcoming school year through the Safe Schools Grants .
 It was part of the Safe Schools Act, which sought to “decrease the likelihood of violent or disruptive behavior and to protect students and staff from harm when such behavior may occur.”